Sagebox/Sagebox/README.md

 and you're done.
 <br /><br />

+# Sagebox is useful for Students, Hobbyists Researchers, and Professionals

+As mentioned in the previous section, Sagebox is scalable from simple programs to complex, full-stack, release-level applications, and can be used for Console Mode and Windows programs alike.

+Since Sagebox works in a procedural mode (as well as event-driven when desired) as a library and stays out of your way, with no wrappers and obscure startup or other code, its is a great tool to learn programming as well as creatively develop, rapid prototype, and building long-term applications.

 # Requirements

 Sagebox/Sagebox has just been released.
 It was originally started and used as a library package written for professional consulting applications to